Origin : Gallifrey

 The Doctor: “Well, even a nervous Time Lord must appear to act with confidence at all times!”

-The Doctor is able to overcome the Valeyard and destroy his powerbase within the Matrix but the Valeyard managed to find a way back to the real world and steal the Timelord body of the Matrix Key Keeper – to escape Gallifrey.
+The Doctor is able to overcome the Valeyard, within the Matrix.
+However, The Valeyard managed to find a way back to the real world – and steal the Time Lord body of the Matrix Key Keeper; to escape Gallifrey.

-The Valeyard proved a difficult match for the Doctor and was nearly overcame by a being who possessed the same attributes and experiences that the Doctor had.
+The Valeyard proved a difficult match for The Doctor – and The Doctor was nearly overcame by a being; who possessed the same attributes and experiences – that the Doctor had.